Our next Grant Cycle will open January 1, 2014 through February 15, 2014

 A key part of the Foundation Grant is the Site Visit.
 For US projects, the Foundation Grant Coordinator will visit in order to encourage the Project Leader, participate in ministry, and view progress towards project goals.
 For international projects, the Foundation will frequently utilize FMI personnel to do the Site Visit, allowing the FMI personnel further opportunity to deepen their relationship in the field.

 At the end of the term, each Project Leader is required to submit the Final Report.
 This document allows the Project Leader to share with the Foundation the successes, struggles, and stories from the project term.
-The Final Payment of 10% of the Grant amount will be disbursed before the Final Report is received.
+The Final Payment of 10% of the Grant amount will be disbursed after the Final Report is received.

 The Foundation is continually seeking to learn from the experiences of a multitude of Project Leaders through the reporting of Best Practices.
 Best Practices are specific, successful techniques that were used during the project.
 The Foundation’s goal is to gather Best Practices and share them with the wider church body.